My Quiet Kitchen

 I love that these muffins feel fancy enough for a special occasion, like brunch with friends or Christmas morning with family.

-Round out the breakfast spread with JUST Egg scramble or a hearty vegan breakfast casserole or a frittata.
+Round out your breakfast spread with JUST Egg scramble or a hearty vegan breakfast casserole or tofu frittata.

 Fresh fruit is always nice.
 And vegan French toast offers guests another sweet option, in addition to the muffins.

-And don't forget the oat milk and oat milk creamer for your coffee!
+And don't forget the oat milk and homemade oat creamer for your coffee!

 How to Store